roidlagratte/WEBSCAP/README.md

 ### Installation

--- download dev-install.sh script, chmod u+x and execute it as root. it will automatically :
+Download dev-install.sh script, chmod u+x and execute it as root. it will automatically :

 1. Clone the project